Your shopping cart is empty!

 I love that quote, don’t you?
 It reminds me that when we open our hearts and minds to gratitude, it has the power to transform anything.

-Of course we all know what gratitude is and like me, you were probably raised to express it in the form of saying ‘thank you’ when someone helped or did something nice for you.
-And, that’s a good start but how many of us were really taught to seek out and feel gratitude every day...
+Of course, we all know what gratitude is.
+You were probably raised to express it in the form of saying ‘thank you’ when someone helped or did something nice for you.
+And, that’s a good start but how many of us were taught to seek out and feel gratitude every day...

-Creating a gratitude practice isn’t that difficult once you get started.
-And, over time it builds a strong foundation for daily life; one that encourages you to appreciate the small things, cultivate happiness and compassion and offer you a place of solace during difficult times.
+Creating a gratitude practice is a simple process.
+If done consistently, it builds a strong foundation for daily life; one that encourages you to appreciate the small things, cultivate happiness, compassion and offers you a place of solace during difficult times.

 It’s even been said that having a gratitude practice can strengthen our immune systems and help us sleep better...so what are you waiting for?
 Here are a few tips to help you start your gratitude practice today...

 The most important tip I can offer is this; get started.
-Don’t wait for tomorrow, a monday or the right moon phase!
-Let’s do it now - slowly take a few deep breaths and think of three things that you’re grateful for.
+Don’t wait for tomorrow, a Monday or the right moon phase!
+Let’s do it now.
+Take a deep breath, through the nose and right down into your belly before slowly exhaling.
+Now think of three things that you’re grateful for.
 Start with anything...I’m safe in my home, the sun is shining, I have fresh water to drink and food on the table.
-If nothing comes to mind immediately then just wait a moment...the thoughts will come.
+If nothing comes to mind immediately then just wait a moment, the thoughts will come.